MSc Sustainable Aquaculture

 Our students

 Our students come from a wide range of backgrounds.
 Many have first degrees in natural sciences; others have qualifications in agriculture, engineering, business and finance or information technology.
 Many have some prior work experience and we welcome more mature applicants looking for a step-change in their career.
-The diversity and experience of students on the programme contributes substantially to everyone's learning and ensures the programme is relevant to, and connected with, the global aquaculture industry.
+The diversity and experience of students on the course contributes substantially to everyone's learning and ensures the course is relevant to, and connected with, the global aquaculture industry.

 The MSc Sustainable Aquaculture involves a research project lasting approximately three months.
 This can be carried out in Stirling, or with partner organisations in Scotland and other countries, which include both academic and industry partners.
 In recent years, student projects have been hosted in China, Vietnam, Thailand, Indonesia, Bangladesh, Ghana, Sierra Leone, Kenya, USA and New Zealand.